14 Ways I Optimize My Health And Energy Every Day

 It also makes you feel youthful, more athletic, more sexual, and more joyous!

 I don’t just do an hour-long yoga practice with an instructor, three times a week.
+Today, there are plenty of resources available to help you do yoga at home.
 I do it in airports and on airplanes, too, just for a few minutes at a time.
 I’m often upside down in an inversion when I’m talking on the phone.
 My work philosophy is: sit less, do yoga more.

 There are more ways than just yoga to connect your body, mind, and spirit, including Tai Chi, Pilates, meditation, and many other practices.
 My favorite, when I take the time and am willing to stand in a puddle of my own sweat for 90 minutes, is Bikram Yoga (“hot yoga”).
 You’ll never feel more amazing than you do after Bikram Yoga.

 Emotionally healthy people are physically healthy people.
 They stay in high-vibration emotions and thoughts.
 They don’t nurse grudges, don’t spend time cataloging the ways others have wronged them.

 If I'm feeling troubled, I use a thought process to work through it.
 I remind myself, “It’s just a feeling, and all feelings are temporary.”
 I dig to find out why I’m having the negative or intense feeling or thought.
 I give it some space, sit with it if it’s demanding attention, without judgment.
 If I’m having trouble figuring it out, I talk with someone who knows me well, and they help me to decode it.

 (Check out episodes 6 and 7 of the Your High Vibration Life podcast, on How to Metabolize, Reframe, and Release Any Negative Emotion in 90 Seconds.)

 I actively cultivate happiness and hope with the music I listen to and activities I devote my time to.
 My favorite is Michael Tyrell’s 7 “Whole Tones” musical pieces, which were written around the 7 most healing frequencies for human beings!